Available Models Lettered For the ACRN Scale - HO Scale - Other Scales

 Appropriate Era: 1974-1998

-Lettering on these cars is very good, but the interior features solid bulkheads, while the ACR cars had
+crept in on later runs), but the interior features solid bulkheads, while the ACR cars had

 steel tube bracing in a "V"-shape between each hopper.
 The bulkheads should be replaced with the bracing and